Professor Emerita of German Studies

 A.B., Smith College

-Kolb’s research focuses on European Romanticism with a concentration on the works of Heinrich Heine.
-She has written on Heine and literary antisemitism; on music and literature in the works of Heine, Thomas Mann and Wagner; on romantic irony; on literary decorum in Goethe, Diderot, Byron and Heine; and on literary correspondence.
-Currently, she is at work on a monograph on Heine (Heine’s European Doubles from Lessing to Freud); a book about her father, Philip Kolb’s, 21-volume edition of Marcel Proust’s correspondence (Kolb’s Way: In Search of Proust Letters); and an edited volume, with Rainer Nicolaysen, about the long and fruitful collaboration between Smith College and the University of Hamburg (Smith College and the University of Hamburg: Stories from Fifty Years of a Transatlantic Friendship), to appear in 2016.
+Kolb’s research has focused mostly on European Romanticism with a concentration on the works of Heinrich Heine.
+She has written on music and literature in the works of Heine, Thomas Mann and Wagner; on romantic irony; on literary decorum in Goethe, Diderot, Byron and Heine; on literary correspondence; on Heine and literary antisemitism.
+Currently she is writing a book about her father, Philip Kolb’s, 21-volume edition of Marcel Proust’s correspondence, with the working title Kolb’s Way: In Search of Proust Letters.
+An edited volume, with Rainer Nicolaysen, about the long and fruitful collaboration between Smith College and the University of Hamburg appeared in 2017: Smith College and the University of Hamburg: Stories from 55 Years of a Transatlantic Friendship (Hamburg University Press).